cogentcore/core/docs/content/widgets/choosers.md

 )
 ```

-You can set the placeholder value of a chooser:
+You can set the placeholder of a chooser:

 ```Go
 gi.NewChooser(parent).SetPlaceholder("Choose a platform").SetStrings("macOS", "Windows", "Linux")